strategineer/personal-website/content/books/2022-09-16/index.md

 ---
-title: "9 out of 10 Climbers Make the Same Mistakes"
-authors: "Dave Macleod"
+authors: Dave Macleod
+books/tags:
+- non-fiction
+- climbing
+- trash
 date: 2022-09-16
+params:
+  isbn13: '9780956428103'
 star_rating: 1
-books/tags:
-  - "non-fiction"
-  - "climbing"
-  - "trash"
+title: 9 out of 10 Climbers Make the Same Mistakes
 ---

 A bunch of mistakes climbers (apparently) make and how to avoid them.
 Not as